 Frankly, this is all quite boring.
 Why would I ever want to go to an art exhibit, or film festival, or stage play, where the creators are cramming an agenda down my throat?
 As a creator, I also find this limiting AND horribly dull.
 None of my films or fiction are about women sitting around empowering each other.
 They are about people, men and women of various ethnicities and sexual orientations, dealing with life’s messy shit flying at them at 90 miles an hour.
 Tragedy does not discriminate, and well, comedy doesn’t really either.

 Now before you angrily retort with closed fists and gritted teeth: “Yeah well, the repressed need to fight back with strong messages about how bad things have been and how bad things still are.”
 I suppose.
-I’m not saying I agree with complacency and the status quo, and letting old white men continue to manage all the power and resources, and that people SHOULDN’T be making art about things like, transgender discrimination, as one example, but I’m saying there are better ways to go about expressing messages in one’s art.
+I’m not saying I agree with the status quo, letting old white men continue to manage all the power and resources, and that people SHOULDN’T be making art about things like, transgender discrimination, as one example, but I’m saying there are better ways to go about expressing messages in one’s art.

 Once the artist is required to create around an agenda and portray a message before looking at the qualities of what are just generally good aspects of a story or work of art, the beauty and subtlety of that piece is lost.
 Walter Kerr said it best: “The best way to destroy a play is to force it to prove something.”
 I cut this out from a book I read during my many playwriting classes in college and I have carried this with me ever since, taped to my editing station at home.
 If I ever try to focus on theme or message before I get a really good solid plot down, and get to know the nuances of my characters, the work is lost.
 It’s like wine without alcohol, it’s not so great anymore, better suited for a journey down the kitchen sink.